avaxman/Directional/docs/tutorial.md

 TALK ABOUT THE WEIGHT OF A CONNECTION

-4. **Cycles**: $G_{TB}$ can be equipped with a notion of *cycles* $F_{TB}$ (akin to "faces") that are simply-connected closed chains of spaces.
+4. **Cycles**: $G_{TB}$ can be equipped with a notion of *cycles* $F_{TB}$ that are simply-connected closed chains of spaces.
 Given a connection, the *holonomy* of a cycle is the failure of a vector to return to itself following a set of parallel transports around the cycle.
 Concretely, it is encoded in the logarithm the product of connection matrices.
-In $d=2$, holonomy, which is then a single angle, is equivalent to curvature modulo $2\pi$.
-The *singularities* of fields are defined on the cycles.
+In $d=2$, holonomy, which is then a single angle, is equivalent to the curvature of the cycle modulo $2\pi$.
+There are two types of cycles, which define the topology of the underlying manifold: *local* cycles (aking to "faces" in $G_{TB}$), which are small closed loops, and *global* cycles, which can be homological generators and boundary loops.
+The *singularities* of fields are defined on the local cycles.

 5. **Cochain complex**: vector fields are often objects of differential geometry where the underlying manifold is equipped with notions of gradient, curl, divergence, and other vector calculus identities.
 A *cochain complex* is defined by a gradient operator $G$ and a curl operator $C$ where $C \cdot G=0$.
 The "cochain" aspect can be purely algebraic and not rely on any explicit nodes in $G_{TB}$; we call $G\cdot f$ for any "scalar" function $f$ *exact* (or *conservative*) fields and fields where $C\cdot v=0$ *closed* (or *curl-free*) fields.
 A cochain complex is enough to define *deRham cohomology* with the correct dimensions $ker(C)/im(G)$.
 However to extract the explicit harmonic fields we need the next property.